earthtoolsmaker/website/content/posts/bear-identification-with-metric-learning-guide/index.md

 tags: ["AI", "vision", "metric learning"]
 ---

+TODO:
+- add paper for each loss function
+- add illustration for open set, closed set and disjoint set
+-

 In this blog post we'll delve into the technical development of a bear face recognition system which is a critical component of the bear identification